-- We refreshed 2/3 of our Compensation Committee to introduce new perspectives.
-Following the 2018 AGM, we expect that the Committee will have a third new member upon the retirement of Ms. Cameron, resulting in a complete refreshment. - We reaffirmed our intention to rely primarily on a simplified pay mix of salary, annual performance-based incentives and long-term incentives heavily weighted toward performance-based awards. - The Compensation Committee's independent compensation consultant again reviewed market data and confirmed that our program design and 2017 CEO and NEO compensation is in line with peers and market practice. - In fact, we note that our CEO compensation as reported in the Summary Compensation Table has declined in each of the last three years and for 2017 ranks third lowest out of the 14 members of our peer group - (including Mylan) that have reported fiscal year 2017 CEO compensation as of April 30, 2018, and fifth lowest out of the 22 members of our 2017 ISS-selected peer group (including Mylan) that have reported fiscal year 2017 CEO compensation as of April 30, 2018. - For 2018, we adopted a new metric for performance-based restricted stock units ("PRSUs") tied to cash flow as a percentage of debt to incentivize prudent balance sheet management, while maintaining return on invested capital ("ROIC") and relative total shareholder return ("TSR") as important factors in determining PRSU payouts. - We revised our CD&A to further enhance and streamline the disclosure.
+We refreshed 2/3 of our Compensation Committee to introduce new perspectives.
+Following the 2018 AGM, we expect that the Committee will have a third new member upon the retirement of Ms. Cameron, resulting in a complete refreshment.

+- We reaffirmed our intention to rely primarily on a simplified pay mix of salary, annual performance-based incentives and longterm incentives heavily weighted toward performance-based awards. - The Compensation Committee's independent compensation consultant again reviewed market data and confirmed that our program design and 2017 CEO and NEO compensation is in line with peers and market practice.

+In fact, we note that our CEO compensation as reported in the Summary Compensation Table has declined in each of the last three years and for 2017 ranks third lowest out of the 14 members of our peer group (including Mylan) and fifth lowest out of the 22 members of our 2017 ISS-selected peer group (including Mylan).

+- For 2018, we adopted a new metric for performance-based restricted stock units ("PRSUs") tied to cash flow as a percentage of debt to incentivize prudent balance sheet management, while maintaining return on invested capital ("ROIC") and relative total shareholder return ("TSR") as important factors in determining PRSU payouts. - We revised our CD&A to further enhance and streamline the disclosure.